napo042/rsascan/README.md

 # RsaScan v1.0
-RsaScan is tool for printing RSA public key details of SSL/TLS and SSH servers.
-Features include:
+RsaScan is tool for finding interesting properties of RSA public keys of SSL/TLS and SSH servers.
+As of v1.0, features include:
 - SSH as well as SSL servers
 - RSA keys in the whole PKI chain of SSL servers
 - Server Name Indication (SNI) support